schwilklab/lab-resources/data-code/git-and-github.md

 We can merge our schwilk-testbranch branch in in one of two ways:
 1. through the GitHub interface (merge happens on github server copy of repo) or
-2. By switching to master, and doing a simple `merge schwilk-testbranch`, and then pushing the result.
+2. By switching to master, and doing `merge schwilk-testbranch`, and then pushing the result.

 Regardless of how we actually do the merge, since we use github, go ahead and open up a pull request first through the github interface.
 See https://help.github.com/articles/using-pull-requests/ The "base branch" would be master and the "head branch" would be schwilk-testbranch.